Alvis Stalwart Original Parts

 Operational Deployments

 The Stalwart saw extensive use during the Cold War, participating in numerous exercises and training exercises across the globe.
-It also saw combat deployments in various conflicts, including the Dhofar Rebellion in Oman, the Yom Kippur War, and the Falklands War.

 Retirement and Legacy